aler9/googlefonts-inliner/README.md

 googlefonts-inliner is a PostCSS plugin that allows to download all Google Fonts referenced by a stylesheet in CSS or SASS format, and serve them locally.
 This process is particularly useful when building UIs for offline or high-availability systems, like vehicle interfaces, HMIs, that cannot wait for external servers.

-Let's suppose we have a stylesheet `style.css` with the following content:
+Let's suppose we have a stylesheet with the following content:

 ```css
 @import url('https://fonts.googleapis.com/css?family=Muli:200,300,400,700&display=swap');